CMakePP/CMaize/docs/source/developer/encapsulation.rst

 object-oriented languages, each object type must define a constructor and it is this constructor that will associate the instance with its CMake target and specify what members that type has.
-By convention the constructor for an object of type ``A`` is the function ``_cpp_A_constructor`` which is used to create an instance ``a`` like ``_cpp_A_constructor(a ...)``, where the ellipses are other arguments required for construction.
+By convention the constructor for an object of type ``A`` is the function ``_cpp_A_ctor`` which is used to create an instance ``a`` like ``_cpp_A_ctor(a ...)``, where the ellipses are other arguments required for construction.
 Since CMake does not support function overloading there can only be one constructor.
-In practice, the easiest way around this is to use kwargs and let the ctor worry about defaults.

 After construction the value of ``a``, ``${a}``, is set to the name of the target storing the state.
-Passing the name of that target to a function makes that function manipulate the same target that was passed.
+You can think of the target's name as a handle and thus passing the name of that target to a function causes that function to manipulate read the same instance that was passed.
 The result is that CPP objects behave like a Python objects.
 This is best expressed with a code
 example: